 What is a Margin?
 A Margin is essentially the difference between a product’s selling price and the cost of production.

-A margin is a collateral that the holder of a position in securities, options, or future contracts has to deposit to cover the credit risk of his counterparty (most often his broker).
+Its a collateral that the holder of a position in securities, options, or future contracts has to deposit to cover the credit risk of his counterparty (most often his broker).
 This risk can arise if the holder has done any of the following:

-Margin buying is buying securities with cash borrowed from a broker, using other securities as collateral.
+Margins buying is buying securities with cash borrowed from a broker, using other securities as collateral.
 This has the effect of magnifying any profit or loss made on the securities.
 The securities serve as collateral for the loan.
-The net value, i.e., the difference between the value of the securities and the loan, is initially equal to the amount of one's own cash used.
-This difference has to stay above a minimum margin requirement, the purpose of which is to protect the broker against a fall in the value of the securities to the point that the investor can no longer cover the loan.
+The net value, i.e., the difference between the value of the securities and the loan, is initially equal to the amount of one’s own cash used.
+This difference has to stay above a minimum margins requirement, the purpose of which is to protect the broker against a fall in the value of the securities to the point that the investor can no longer cover the loan.
 In the 1920s, margin requirements were loose.
 In other words, brokers required investors to put in very little of their own money.
-Whereas today, the Federal Reserve's margin requirement limits debt to 50 percent, during the 1920s leverage rates of up to 90 percent debt were not uncommon.
+Whereas today, the Federal Reserve’s margins requirement limits debt to 50 percent, during the 1920s leverage rates of up to 90 percent debt were not uncommon.
 When the stock market started to contract, many individuals received margin calls.
 They had to deliver more money to their brokers or their shares would be sold.
 Since many individuals did not have the equity to cover their margin positions, their shares were sold, causing further market declines and further margin calls.
 This was one of the major contributing factors which led to the Stock Market Crash of 1929, which in turn contributed to the Great Depression, a troubling financial time in the 1930s.

 Illustration: Assume that the initial margin required to buy or sell a particular commodity contract is $1,000 and the maintenance margin requirement is $750.
 Should losses on open positions reduce the funds in your trading account to $700, you would receive a margin call for the $300 needed to restore your account back to the initial $1,000.
 If there were not excess funds in the account in order to bring the initial amount back up to $1,000, that position would create a margin call, a situation in which the account would need to be either immediately met with additional funds or the position liquidated to cover the margin call.